filecoin-project/FIPs/FIPS/fip-introducing_fvm.md

 In all cases, compatibility should target the lowest level executable output in its source form, rather than dealing with high-level languages using alternative/custom toolchains.
-This reduces risk surface by increasing execution fidelity/parity, and makes it tooling reuse possible.
+This reduces risk surface by increasing execution fidelity/parity, and makes it possible to reuse developer tooling available in the original ecosystem.

 #### Actor bytecode representation